Ivanka Trump returns quietly to campaign trail

 Ivanka Trump returned to the campaign trail Thursday for a series of small events, described as coffees, in the suburbs of Philadelphia.
 A recent Bloomberg poll showed that voters from that area favor Hillary Clinton by a wide 28-point margin.

 In Trump's first event in Malvern, Pennsylvania, she didn't mount a full-throated defense of her father.
-Instead, as she took questions from Rachel Campos-Duffy, the wife of Rep. Sean Duffy, who backs Trump, the allegations of groping went unnoticed.
+Instead, as she took questions from Erin Elmore, a Trump supporter who appeared on "The Apprentice," the allegations of groping went unnoticed.

 Trump fielded a series of short, largely personal questions and praised her father as a "great dad" and as someone who has big visions for America.

-Note: CORRECTION: A previous version of this story misidentified the person interviewing Ivanka Trump in Malvern.